 Welcome to “Lawyer Says,” our new column where The Law Office of James E. Crawford, Jr. & Associates, LLC attorneys field real questions asked by Marylanders from various websites around the internet.

-This week, our criminal lawyers respond to a nervous new teaching assistant wondering if a decade-old DUI charge really needs to be reported on a background check.
+This week, our criminal defense team responds to a newly-hired teaching assistant who’s nervously wondering if a decade-old DUI charge really needs to be reported on a background check.

 The Question: Do I Have to Report a Decade-Old DUI Charge On an Employer’s Background Check?